Step LLM (:llm)

 multipart:messagescontent parts.
 See Image Resource Inputs. - Supported providers for agentic tool execution (

-:toolswith:mode :execute)::openai— OpenAI Responses API (most feature-rich: reasoning effort, CoT, prompt caching, native tools):anthropic— Anthropic Messages API (tool calling, prompt caching):bedrock— AWS Bedrock Runtime for Anthropic Claude models, signed with AWS SigV4:google— Google Gemini API (tool calling):deepseek— DeepSeek Chat Completions API (tool calling, agentic loop, reasoning effort mapped to thinking mode):openrouter— OpenRouter Chat Completions API (tool calling, structured output, agentic multi-turn tool loop for compatible routed models):chat-completions-compatible— generic Chat Completions wire format (Groq, Together, Fireworks, Ollama, Azure, Mistral) — built-in family is conservative: tool calling in propose mode only, no default agentic multi-turn tool loop:openai-compatible— legacy alias for:chat-completions-compatible
+:toolswith:mode :execute)::openai— OpenAI Responses API (most feature-rich: reasoning effort, CoT, prompt caching, native tools):anthropic— Anthropic Messages API (tool calling, prompt caching, adaptive thinking effort):bedrock— AWS Bedrock Runtime for Anthropic Claude models, signed with AWS SigV4:google— Google Gemini API (tool calling):deepseek— DeepSeek Chat Completions API (tool calling, agentic loop, reasoning effort mapped to thinking mode):openrouter— OpenRouter Chat Completions API (tool calling, structured output, agentic multi-turn tool loop for compatible routed models):chat-completions-compatible— generic Chat Completions wire format (Groq, Together, Fireworks, Ollama, Azure, Mistral) — built-in family is conservative: tool calling in propose mode only, no default agentic multi-turn tool loop:openai-compatible— legacy alias for:chat-completions-compatible

 - OpenRouter connections use